jfelipedev/jfelipedev/README.md

 - 👋 Hi, I’m Felipe
 - 👀 I’m interested in learning more and more about web development
-- 🌱 I’m currently learning JS, HTML, CSS, ReactJS, Java, Springboot and all those things about web dev
+- 🌱 I’m currently learning JS, HTML, CSS, ReactJS, Java, NodeJS and all those things about web dev
 - 💞️ I’m looking to collaborate on whatever I can
 - 📫 How to reach me: try on LinkedIn: https://www.linkedin.com/in/felipebarbosadev/
 <!---